ElectricRCAircraftGuy/eRCaGuy_dotfiles/Desktop_launchers/readme_and_install_info.md

           cd /path/to/here
           cp -i new_launcher.desktop ~/Desktop_launchers
           chmod +x ~/Desktop_launchers/new_launcher.desktop
-3. Manually edit the file to update the Name, Exec path, and Icon below.
+3. Manually edit the file to update the "Name", "Exec" path, and "Icon".
 4.        gedit ~/Desktop_launchers/new_launcher.desktop  # open in gedit GUI editor, then edit & save
 5. Make a symbolic link to your .desktop launcher on the Desktop so you can launch it from there:
    Command Format: "ln -s /path/to/file /path/to/symlink_to_make"